 PUBLICA’s Investment Beliefs

-We invest exclusively in the interest of our active members and pension recipients.
-While appropriately limiting risks, we aim to generate a return sufficient to protect active members and pension recipients against the economic consequences of old age, disability and death, and also ensure that the promised benefits can always be paid out in a timely manner.
+We invest in the interest of our active members and pension recipients.
+While appropriately limiting risks, we aim to generate a return that allows active members and pension recipients, using their salary contributions to complement their state pension, to maintain their accustomed lifestyle in an appropriate manner in retirement and in the event of disability or death.1 We ensure that the promised benefits can always be paid out in a timely manner.